Paul Spicer was a chorister at New College, Oxford. He studied with Herbert Howells and Richard Popplewell (organ) at the Royal College of Music.

-Paul is best known as a choral conductor, partly through the many CDs he made with the Finzi Singers for Chandos records.
+Paul is best known as a choral conductor, being a regular guest conductor with the BBC Singers (whose chief conductor, Sofi Jeannin, was a student of his) and partly through the many CDs he made with the Finzi Singers for Chandos records.
 He conducted Bach Choirs in Chester and Leicester before moving to conduct the Bach Choir in Birmingham in 1992.
-He has conducted the Whitehall Choir in London since 2000.
+He conducted the Whitehall Choir between 2000 and 2017.
 He taught at the Royal College of Music in London between 1995 and 2008.
-He now teaches choral conducting at the Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford and Durham Universities.
+He now teaches choral conducting at Royal Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford University.

 Until July 2001 Paul Spicer was Artistic Director of the Lichfield International Arts Festival and the Abbotsholme Arts Society, posts he relinquished in order to pursue a freelance musical career.
 He was Senior Producer for BBC Radio 3 in the Midlands until 1990 and today is in considerable demand as a composer.
 He has also been a much sought-after recording producer.

 Paul Spicer’s highly acclaimed biography of his composition teacher, Herbert Howells, was published in August 1998 and has been reprinted twice.
-His large-scale biography of Sir George Dyson was published in 2014 and he is now writing a biography of Sir Arthur Bliss.
+His large-scale biography of Sir George Dyson was published in 2014 and he is now writing a biography of Sir Arthur Bliss, due for publication in June 2022.
 His English Pastoral Partsongs volume for OUP is widely used.
 As a writer he has written countless articles for many periodicals and is a contributor to the Dictionary of National Biography.
 He was commissioned by the Britten-Pears Foundation and Boosey & Hawkes to write the first practical guide to all Benjamin Britten’s choral music for the Britten centenary in 2013, something he has continued to do for all James MacMillan’s growing choral output.

-Paul Spicer is a Fellow of the Royal Society of Arts, an Honorary Research Fellow of Birmingham University, an Honorary Fellow of Birmingham Conservatoire, an Honorary Fellow of University College, Durham, a Trustee of the Finzi Trust, Vice-President of the Herbert Howells Society, an Advisor to the Sir George Dyson Trust, and a lay member of the Chapter of Lichfield Cathedral.
+Paul Spicer is a Fellow of the Royal Society of Arts, an Honorary Research Fellow of Birmingham University, an Honorary Fellow of Royal Birmingham Conservatoire, an Honorary Fellow of University College, Durham, a Trustee of the Finzi Trust, Vice-President of the Herbert Howells Society, Chairman of the Sir George Dyson Trust, and a lay member of the Chapter of Lichfield Cathedral.